 scautopick – Methods were added to roughly approximate pick polarity and wave first motion and pass that information along with the computed results.

 scautoloc – ISTI modified the original association routine to deal with user-defined picks outside of the normal toolset provided by the standard GUIs.
 Specifically, logic was created to ensure the system could effectively “blacklist” picks from being further incorporated in automatic locations, as well as to ensure that a “dis-association” could be forced that prevented picks from being automatically associated with a particular event.
 ISTI also incorporated a QC method for “winnowing” out bad picks.
 While SeisComP already provides QC methods incorporating azimuthal gap, standard error, and a host of other metrics, this change allows looking at these metrics and attempting to attain a better solution by omitting picks before re-submitting to get a new location.
 Up to three picks may be omitted from the final solution, picks to be removed are determined via a naive “n squared” search over the set.
-This behavior was identified as potentially problematic from a performance standpoint, may be turned “on” or “off” in the configuration.
+This behavior was identified as requiring a large amount of system resources, and may be turned “on” or “off” in the configuration.

 Consulting from ISTI